Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           Learn what really drives your decision metrics
       - text: >-
-          Vizualize how your model reacts to changes in key assumptions
+          Visualize how your model reacts to changes in key assumptions
       - text: >-
           Compare many scenarios in real time
       - text: >-